IBM-Bluemix-Docs/java/spring.md

 ## Selecting Spring Framework or Spring Boot
 {: #spring-framework-or-boot}

 For new cloud native apps, if you choose to use Spring Framework, you can also use Spring Boot.
-Spring Boot simplifies configuration and assembly of Spring-based apps, and provides features, like Spring Actuator, that simplify creating [cloud native apps](/docs/java?topic=cloud-native-overview#overview).
+Spring Boot simplifies configuration and assembly of Spring-based apps by using features like Spring Actuator that simplify creating [cloud native apps](/docs/java?topic=cloud-native-overview#overview).

 ### Spring Boot Actuator
 {: #spring-boot-actuator}